TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

     * Custom prefix: for example, if "BOOK+" is entered, the generated codes will be BOOK1, BOOK2, BOOK3, ....
   * `AutoCode`, `DefaultValue` and `DenyUserEdit` are often used together on a same property:
-    * Use `DenyUserEdit` if the user should not enter it's own code or code format.
+    * Use `DenyUserEdit` if the user should not enter its own code or code format.
       By default, the users can enter the code manually, instead of generating it automatically, by entering the value that does not end with "+".
     * Use `DefaultValue` to specify custom prefix and number of digits, if the codes are not simple numbers (1, 2, 3, ...).